 filter.

-Optional Results For both of these 'alternative' images, the Step 4 filtering has been omitted.
 The left image shows the characters before I filled in the crepe/wrinkle gaps, and the right image is after the gaps are filled in with a closely matching red color.
 I recommend clicking on each image here, to see a detailed pop-up view.
 They can both be opened and compared side by side.

 Conclusion The above process is one way to clarify a 'difficult' shin hanga seal or signature.
 There may be other, more efficient approaches.
 And this process is only the beginning -- now I can start researching the artist's identity!!